Spencer Dock Luas stop

 Spencer Dock (Duga Spencer) is a stop on the Luas light-rail tram system in Dublin, Ireland.
 It opened in 2009 as one of four stops on an extension of the Red Line through the docklands to The Point.
-The stop is located on a section of Mayor Street Upper which is closed to other traffic, just next to Central Square.
+The stop is located on a section of Mayor Street Upper which is closed to other traffic, near the old North Wall railway station just next to Central Square.
 It provides access to many of the developments in the area, including Convention Centre Dublin.

 It is located c.
 200m east of the Spencer Dock Bridge which carries the LUAS over the Royal Canal.